Collaboration over Competition: AMUN on Awards

 There is one place where AMUN staff does adjudicate the awards process and that is for Position Paper awards.
 All delegations that submitted a complete set of position papers by 25 October are given a Position Paper award.
 You can find a list of those delegations in the first AMUN Chronicle at Conference, and awards will be included in your Country’s opening packet handed out at Conference Registration.

 We encourage you to learn as much from AMUN and your Model UN experience as possible.
-Good luck in your preparations, and we look forward to seeing you on 18 November.
+Good luck in your preparations, and we look forward to working with you!

 Keep Up With The Accords